Thinkful-Ed/starter-restaurant-reservation/README.md

 Test are split up by user story.
 You can run the tests for a given user story by running:

-`npm run test:X` where `X` is the user story number.
+`npm run test X` where `X` is the user story number.

 Have a look at the following examples:

-- `npm run test:1` runs all the tests for user story 1 (both integration and end-to-end).
+- `npm run test 1` runs all the tests for user story 1 (both integration and end-to-end).
-- `npm run test:3:backend` runs only the integration tests for user story 2.
+- `npm run test 3 backend` runs only the integration tests for user story 3.
-- `npm run test:3:frontend` runs the frontend unit tests, and the end-to-end tests for user story 3.
+- `npm run test 3 frontend` runs the frontend unit tests, and the end-to-end tests for user story 3.

+Since tests do take time to run, you might want to consider running only the tests for the user story you're working on at any given time.

 Once you have all user stories complete, you can run all the tests using the following commands: